mancanelli/mancanelli.github.io/_pages/en_bio.md

 ## Academic Path

-I am about to pursue a M.Sc. degree in Engineering in Computer Science at Sapienza University.
-I am working on my master's thesis on Situation Calculus and Linear Temporal Logic.
+I am about to begin the National PhD in Artificial Intelligence at Sapienza University.
+I'm currently working on my master’s thesis on Situation Calculus and Linear Temporal Logic.

 I received a B.Sc. degree in Ingegneria Informatica e Automatica (Computer and Control Engineering) from Sapienza with 110 cum laude / 110 and I completed the excellence program for this degree.

+## Awards